Notsew/ruby_jwt/README.md

 	:exp => should expire in X number of seconds.
 This will be added to the :iat in the payload to give you the datetime in seconds the token will expire.

 header_options are the current typ and alg.  you can also pass in any custom fields and they will be added to the header.

+	:alg => the algorithm to use, supported algorithms are listed below :typ => this will always be set to JWT
+	:custom_header => you can supply custom header fields.

 To decode the a token: